recombinant/raylib-game-template-zig/README.md

   - deinit() *where applicable*
   - update()
   - draw()
+- the screen instances are held in a [tagged union](https://ziglang.org/documentation/master/#Tagged-union)
 - there are no zig tests
 - developed and run on Microsoft Windows 11 only